shiuandai/Hometown-Homepage/README.md

 ---

-> The **Hometown Homepage** is my first static website which I introduce my hometown spots and the brief information to visitors who can review from and knowing more Taiwanese culture.
+> The **Hometown Homepage** is my first static website in which I introduce my hometown spots and brief information to visitors who can review and knowing more about Taiwanese culture.
 Welcome to contact me if you need a local tour guide.

-I start the Scrimba Module 2 course- Web dev basics and learn how to use the basic HTML & CSS knowledge.
-At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look on the → [My Hometown Homepage](https://shiuandai.github.io/Hometown-Homepage/).
+I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML & CSS knowledge.
+At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [My Hometown Homepage](https://shiuandai.github.io/Hometown-Homepage/).

 ## How I start the project?

 * Ensure all points are taken into consideration from Figma Template. → [Figma Template from Scrimba](https://www.figma.com/file/2QuGfAOcHaZJ6aHXfuamnK/Hometown-Homepage?type=design&node-id=0%3A1&mode=design&t=JhG1UWTiUmIeW14l-1)
 * Having a materials preparation document where I collect pictures/text information/text font/color to match a better visual communication and coherence in one page.
-* It's important to brainstorm the HTML structure before starting coding, this step helps me save the time.
+* It's important to brainstorm the HTML structure before starting coding, this step helps me save time.
 * Use the "DRY" concept (Don't Repeat Yourself), so that I learn from tailoring the developer's code and learn from it and Scrimba course.
 * To show the completed work between a Web and a template, I prefer refining the CSS code to make sure the project can align the design.